-This hearty whole grain muesli is delicious when combined with plain or vanilla yogurt and fresh blueberries.
+This hearty whole grain muesli is delicious when combined with Greek yogur or kefir and fresh berries.

 Taste testers love this recipe!
 I like to serve this for brunch when I have overnight guests at my cottage.
 I sometimes add leftover grilled asparagus.
 If you don’t have fresh dill on hand, substitute 1 tbsp (15 ml) dried dill.
 The recipe also…